AdobeDocs/experience-manager-release-information.en/help/quick-fixes/6-5/jee-patch-installer-65.md

 1. On the Choose Install Folder screen, verify that the default location displayed is correct for your existing installation, or click **[!UICONTROL Browse]** to select the alternate folder where AEM forms is installed, and click **[!UICONTROL Next]**.
 1. Read the Quick Fix Patch Summary information and click **[!UICONTROL Next]**.
 1. Read the Pre-Installation Summary information and click **[!UICONTROL Install]**.
-1. When the installation is complete, click **[!UICONTROL Next]**to apply the quick fix updates to your installed files.
+1. When the installation is complete, click **[!UICONTROL Next]** to apply the quick fix updates to your installed files.

-1. (Windows only) Perform one of the following steps:

-    * Deselect the Start Configuration Manager option before you click Done.
-Run Configuration Manager later by using the ConfigurationManager.bat file located in `[aem-forms root]\configurationManager\bin`.
-Using `ConfigurationManager.bat` helps you avoid manually updating name of axis.jar name in .lax files
-    * Deselect the Start Configuration Manager option before you click Done.
+1. Deselect the Start Configuration Manager option before you click Done.
 Before running configuration manager using **ConfigurationManager.exe** or **ConfigurationManager_IPv6.exe**, navigate to *&lt;AEMForms_Install_Dir&gt;\configurationManager\bin* directory and update **axis.jar** to **axis-1.4.1.1.jar** in the following files:

       * ConfigurationManager.lax
       * ConfigurationManager_IPv6.lax

-1. (UNIX-based only) Before running configuration manager using **ConfigurationManager.exe** or **ConfigurationManager_IPv6.exe**, navigate to *&lt;AEMForms_Install_Dir&gt;\configurationManager\bin* directory and update **axis.jar** to **axis-1.4.1.1.jar** in the following files:

-    * ConfigurationManager.lax
-    * ConfigurationManager_IPv6.lax

 1. The Start Configuration Manager check box is selected by default.
 Click **[!UICONTROL Done]** to run the Configuration Manager.

-   To run Configuration Manager later, deselect the Start Configuration Manager option before you click Done.
+1. To run Configuration Manager later, deselect the Start Configuration Manager option before you click Done.
 You can start Configuration Manager later using the appropriate script in the `[AEM_forms_root]/configurationManager/bin` directory.

 1. Depending on your application server, choose one of the following documents and follow the instructions in the *Configuring and Deploying AEM forms* section.